The Best Soundside Fishing Spots

 One of the best ways to enjoy sound fishing is to hop in a sport fishing boat or even a kayak and head out into one of the sounds that line the west side of the Outer Banks.
 It is easy to spend a whole day out on the water fishing for whatever seems to biting.
 Depending on the weather or simply the wind direction, sound fishing can be peaceful and relaxing or thrilling and exhilarating.
 Additionally, it all depends on what you want to catch.

-We always have guests tell us what a fabulous day they had fishing on one of the sounds and just never realized how great it was.
-Once you are out there, you will too!
+We always have guests tell us what a fabulous day they had fishing on one of the sounds.
+Once you are out there, you will have a wonderful time too!